+- 3. Enter the Keystore file name, Keystore password, and Friendly name.

-- 3. Click Import to add the certificate. - 4.
-Restart the MSS Administrative Server.
+- 4. Click IMPORT to add the certificate.

+- 5. Restart the MSS Administrative Server.

 IMPORTANT: When X.509 with Fallback to LDAP authentication is used in conjunction with other Management and Security Server features that also use the certificates in this collection (such as Automated Sign-On for Mainframe), use caution to ensure that trust is not inadvertently broadened and granted to unintended end-user clients.